-In order to put a human face to the statistics of child poverty, three brave families and three former youth in foster care—one herself now a mother—have shared their stories of hardship and resilience.
+In order to put a human face to the statistics of child poverty, five brave mothers and couples have shared their stories of hardship and resilience.
 These stories point to clear policy solutions.

 Read these stories, then take action by emailing the Premier.
 Tell her to adopt a comprehensive poverty reduction plan to ensure that stories like these don’t continue to be so common in BC.

 Indigenous grandmother Gloria Bonner faces an uphill battle as a grandparent raising two grandsons with special needs.

 Gloria has raised her grandsons—from two different daughters—since they were little.
 Now 7 and 11, she is coping with diagnoses of mild autism and FASD between them, and raising the boys in poverty on her low welfare income.

 Long waiting lists for her two sons are a fact of life for Gloria, a fierce advocate for her grandsons.
 In order to secure a child care space instead of a spot on a long waiting list, Gloria had to conceal their special needs or risked waiting out the early years on waiting lists.

 Grandparents raising grandchildren face complicated bureaucracies – legal, financial and governmental – that are difficult and often expensive to navigate.
 With two different and complicated legal situations, an ongoing court process, and a challenging relationship with one of her daughters, she needs an enormous amount of support.

 Securing enough food for the family every week and accessing public transit are some of the family’s key challenges.